 When your furnace won’t start, doing your own furnace repair in Marshalltown, Iowa, can feel pretty overwhelming.

-Fixing your furnace might feel like an intimidating job when your heat won’t power on.
+Figuring out a furnace-related problem might feel like a challenging job when your heat won’t power on.
 But it doesn’t have to be like that.

-There are a number of fast, reasonable fixes you can do yourself to skip a furnace repair call.
+There are a few time-saving, inexpensive fixes you can do on your own to skip a furnace repair call.

-If you need a new heating system, we also provide furnace installation.
+If you need a new heating system, we also do furnace installation.

-While you’re talking with us, think over an annual furnace maintenance plan that could help you avoid problems in the future.
-We can tell you how often your furnace should be examined by one of our NATE-Certified professionals.
+While you’re chatting with us, consider a routine furnace maintenance plan that could help you avoid repairs in the future.
+We can tell you how often your furnace should be checked by one of our NATE-Certified professionals.

 Furnace Repair Checklist